Level 3: Developing Expert Practice

 Claire ROGER MD PhD – Head of Surgical Intensive Care Unit Anesthesia, Intensive Care, Pain and Emergency Department University Hospital Carémeau Nimes, University Nimes, France.

-• Explore the participants knowledge and understanding of sepsis, severe infections and stewardship and identify areas for development.
+• Assess their own knowledge and understanding of sepsis, severe infections, diagnostics, and antimicrobial stewardship, identifying areas for further development.

-• Describe the approach to the patient with suspected and confirmed fungal infection, including identification, diagnosis and management
+• Describe the approach to patients with suspected or confirmed fungal infections, including diagnostic strategies, identification, and management.

 Target